Happy Endings (TV series): Syndication

+The show is available on select streaming services, with rights often rotating.

-On December 10, 2013, it was announced that VH1 has acquired all three seasons, with a marathon of all 57 episodes planned for December 31, 2013 and running through New Year's Day.
+On December 10, 2013, it was announced that VH1 had acquired all three seasons, with a marathon of all 57 episodes planned for December 31, 2013 and running through New Year's Day.
 The series initially aired in two-hour blocks every Wednesday, beginning in January 2014.
 In addition to airing the show, the network licensed rights to showcase episodes of the series online via its TV Everywhere platforms and also on the VH1 app.
 Beginning August 30, 2014, Logo also started airing all three seasons, beginning with a marathon on Labor Day weekend.
 The show aired in Australia in syndication on 111.
 On January 1, 2016, all three seasons began streaming on Hulu and it is also available on Disney+ (STAR) in select countries.
-It is available on select streaming services, with rights often rotating.
+In May 2026, it started airing on Great Entertainment Television.

 Reception

 Critical reception

 The series initially received a mixed response from critics, many comparing it to several similar "relationship sitcoms" that had premiered around the same time—Perfect Couples, Mad Love, Traffic Light and Friends with Benefits.
 However, as the first season progressed, reviews became increasingly positive - with several critics admitting that the show had grown on them since the pilot.
 Happy Endings was the second "relationship sitcom" of the season to be renewed for a second season.
 BuddyTV ranked Happy Endings #7 on its list of 2011's best new TV shows.

 The second season received widespread critical acclaim, landing on multiple "Best of Year" lists; The New York Magazine, The A.V.
 Club, Hulu, the Associated Press, the Pittsburgh Post-Gazette, and Yahoo!TV all included the series in lists of the top television programs of 2011.

 The third season continued to receive critical acclaim.
 Verne Gay of Newsday wrote that "The show exists on the same cosmic (and comic) TV plane as Scrubs, Arrested Development and that other late bloomer, Cougar Town."
 Maureen Ryan of The Huffington Post stated that "Happy Endings has so many things going for it that the occasional weak story line or meh scene is not a big deal at all.
 It's one of the sharpest and warm-hearted comedies on the air, and I enjoy it a lot more than Modern Family."
 Anna Peele of Esquire claimed the show to be the "New and Improved Community."

 With the show facing possible cancellation due to low ratings, Rolling Stone declared that Happy Endings was "the most underrated, under-watched series on TV, that may also be the funniest", and went on to say "Despite flying under the radar, Happy Endings has stayed afloat for three seasons by earning both critical acclaim and a devoted fan following.
 Blending comedic elements of Friends, Arrested Development, and 30 Rock, it manages to serve up something new and refreshing by being both consumed by and annoyed with the frenetic world we live in.
 It's biting, but easy to swallow – social commentary at its best."